(This page was last updated February 4, 2016)

 If you miss an exam: Read this if you are going to miss an exam.
 Only students who are keeping up and doing reasonably well qualify to make up a missed exam.

-Learning Center, AV Campus, help is available and computers are available for your use.
+Learning Center, Help is available and computers are available for your use.

-Math Computer Lab, AV Campus, ME100, Monday thru Friday 8:00 AM to 4:30 PM.
+Math Computer Lab, AV Campus, ME100, Monday thru Friday.
 Walk in to use computers.
 A technician is available for help.

 Screen Capture in Windows: Tells how to capture your computer screen using Windows.
 This can be quite useful for capturing math problems and solutions displayed in MyMathLab.

 Time.
 This is a 4-unit class meaning you are expected to spend around 12 hours per week on it.
 Plan for it!
 If you have the prerequisite math skills, you'll zip through the early assignments quickly as they are mostly Math 65 and Math 70 repeat.
 If you do not have the prerequisite skills, you might survive but you'll spend more time doing course work.